ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ##### Configure()

 Module file contains a `configurator` which implements `contract.Configurator` interface.
-This interface contains a `Configure()` function which is used to configure the precompile and set the initial state of the precompile.
+This interface includes a `Configure()` function used to configure the precompile and set the initial state of the precompile.
 This function is called when the precompile is enabled.
-This typically used to read from given config in upgrade/genesis JSON and set the initial state of the precompile accordingly.
+This is typically used to read from a given config in upgrade/genesis JSON and sets the initial state of the precompile accordingly.
 This function also calls `AllowListConfig.Configure()` to invoke AllowList configuration as the last step.
 You should keep it as it is if you want to use AllowList.
 You can modify this function for your custom logic.
-You can circle back to this function later after you have finalized implementation of the precompile config.
+You can circle back to this function later after you have finalized the implementation of the precompile config.

 #### Step 3.2: Config File